-Drones mean business has been added to your bookmarks.
+Drones mean business has been saved

 Does your firm routinely need to count, measure, or inspect things, perhaps in locations that are sprawling or hard to access?
 Then you’re probably already using drones.
 As software expands their capabilities, we’ll see more drones scrutinizing farms, forests, oil rigs, pipelines, mines, construction sites, and warehouses.